 The New York State Department of Health considers a close contact to be someone who was within 6 feet of an infected person for at least 10 minutes starting from 48 hours before illness onset until the time the infected person was isolated.

-When a positive test is reported, staff who were in close contact with the individual who tested positive will be notified by HR, via email and phone, that they may have been exposed and are required to quarantine at home (if unvaccinated or vaccinated and displaying symptoms), and will be encouraged to contact a healthcare provider for guidance.
+When a positive test is reported, staff who were in close contact with the individual who tested positive will be notified by HR, via email and phone, that they may have been exposed and are required to quarantine at home and will be encouraged to contact a healthcare provider for guidance.
 They will be advised by Human Resources to follow the CDC and NYS Department of Health guidelines and their health care providers’ guidance for quarantining.

-Non-essential employees who were in close contact with someone who tested positive for the virus, but are asymptomatic, will be required to quarantine for 10 days if unvaccinated and will be able to work remotely during the quarantine if able to do so.
+Non-essential employees who were in close contact with someone who tested positive for the virus, will be required to quarantine and will be able to work remotely during the quarantine if able to do so.
 If after 10 days, the employee does not experience symptoms, they may return to work with a negative test.
+Vaccinated employees may be able to test out of the 10-day quarantine period after a specified period.

 If they begin to experience symptoms, they will be advised to contact a health care provider and to follow CDC guidelines and health care provider guidance. https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/steps-when-sick.html